GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.79.07

+Added option `totalonly` to `gam <UserTypeEntity> print|show groups` that displays the user email address and the total number of groups to which it belongs.
+This is in contrast to `countsonly` that has to make an additional API call per group per user to get the user's role.
+When `countsonly` is specified, an additional column `Total` is displayed that is the sum of the role counts.

 ### 6.79.06

 Fixed bug in `gam calendars <CalendarEntity> update event ... removeattendee <EmailAddress>` that caused a trap